opral/monorepo/documentation/sdk/general.md

 title: SDK Overview and Setup
 shortTitle: Overview
 href: /documentation/sdk/overview
 description: inlang is not framework specific.
-It can be used with any framework such as React, Vue, Svelte, Next.js, etc.
+It can be used with any framework, such as React, Vue, Svelte, Next.js, etc.
 ---

 # {% $frontmatter.shortTitle %} SDKs

 inlang is not Framework specific.
 It can be used with any framework.
-To translate with the [editor](/editor) or use the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=inlang.vs-code-extension) only the `inlang.config.js` file is needed.
+To translate with the [editor](/editor) or use the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=inlang.vs-code-extension), only the `inlang.config.js` file is needed.

 To get started with globalizing your app, you just need to choose an SDK from the options below and follow their setup guide.
 Once that's done, you can jump right into the [Quickstart](/documentation/quick-start).
 Plus, if you go with the SvelteKit SDK, you won't have to worry about any extra inlang setup!